rcgonzalez9061/m2vDroid-blog/blog.md

 {% include 3D-plot.html %}

 ### Exploring the Plot
 Looking at this plot, we seem to have multiple clusters of apps.
 We wanted to theorize why these clusters might be occurring  so we compiled descriptions of a few types of malware and some possible explanations for why we see what we see.
+The plot is **interactive**, so you may also explore for yourself!

 - **BankBot:** a mobile banking trojan that steals banking credentials and payment information, by presenting an overlay window which looks identical to a bank app’s login page,
 - **RuMMs:** a distributed through SMS phishing, and in some cases initiate transactions by contacting financial institutions.